davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 See the [Tips](#tips) section for a full example.

-### Steps to migrate
+### Migration steps

-Migrating an existing site isn't difficult, but you should treat it like any other major refactor and aim to go slow; migrate feature-by-feature, folder-by-folder, or file-by-file – **as things will break as you move them**.
+Migrating an existing site isn't difficult, but it can be a little risky and frustrating.

+You should treat it like any other major refactor and aim to go slow; migrate feature-by-feature, folder-by-folder, or file-by-file – as your build **will** break – and there will be times when you don't know why.

 Set aside a few hours for a small site, and a day or more for a larger, in-production one.